zowe/docs-site/docs/extend/extend-apiml/onboard-nodejs-enabler.md

 ## Registering your service with API ML

+TO register your service with API ML, use the following procedure.

+**Follow these steps:**

 1. Inside your Node.js service `index.js`, add the following code block to register your service with Eureka:

    ```js